 The Le Strange family still live in Hunstanton to this very day and still own the beach, and, according to a charter in their possession, they also own “everything in the sea as far as a man on a horse can throw a javelin from the low tide mark”!

 I’m never quite sure where Old Hunstanton ends and New Hunstanton begins, but I think it’s safe to say that the ruins of St Edmund's Chapel and the now privately owned lighthouse (above) is where the line is drawn.
-Please do contact me is you know otherwise!
+Please do contact me if you know otherwise!

 St Edmund's Chapel, a small ruin now but still with spectacular views over the Wash, was said to be built on the cliff above where Edmund, the future King of East Anglia became shipwrecked at the tender age of 14.
 Having become the first patron saint of England, in 1272 the monks from Bury St Edmunds built this chapel in gratitude that he was delivered to our shores safely.
 All that’s left now is an arch ruin sitting on the cliff top very near the Old Hunstanton Cliff Car Park.
 There is plenty of seating, so it's a great place to just take time out and admire the wonderful view.

 Just like Cromer Pier and Great Yarmouth Pier, Hunstanton Pier had its fair share of storm damage and fire.
 It was an immensely long pier which was opened in 1870 and 20 years later had a pavilion added to it.
 Unfortunately it was destroyed by fire in 1939 and the pavilion was never replaced.
 At one point it had a small zoo on it!
 There was more storm damage in 1978 and finally it never survived the fire that took hold in 2002 which wiped everything out.
-Where the pier once stood, now stands a rather unattractive amusement arcade and bowling alley.
+Where the pier once stood, now stands a rather unattractive amusement arcade and bowling alley (in my opinion!).

 This picture below is exactly where the pier used to stand.
 I am standing underneath the bowling alley.